PapenfussLab/PathOS/README.md

 PathOS is a clinical decision support tool to manage, analyse and report on DNA sequencing variants.
 PathOS is under active development at the [Peter MacCallum Cancer Centre in Melbourne](https://www.petermac.org/about/signature-centres/centre-clinical-cancer-genomics/molecular-diagnostic-software).

-Authors: [Ken Doig](https://www.petermac.org/users/dr-kenneth-doig), Andrei Seleznev, David Ma, Luis Lara, Tom Conway, Chris Love, 2014-2019
+Authors: [Ken Doig](https://www.petermac.org/users/dr-kenneth-doig), Andrei Seleznev, David Ma, Luis Lara, Tom Conway, Chris Love.
+2014-2019

 ## Introduction
 Clinical diagnostics is being transformed by DNA sequencing technology capable of analysing patient samples at the nucleotide level.